alessio-vivaldelli/FileManager/README.md

-# Item Viewer
+# FileManager

 ## Overview
-Item Viewer is a Java-based application that provides a graphical user interface (GUI) for viewing and managing files.
+This project is a Java-based application that provides a graphical user interface (GUI) for viewing and managing files.
 The application uses Swing for the GUI and integrates with the FlatLaf look and feel for a modern appearance.

 ## Features
+- File/Directory tags
+- Add files/dir to favourite
+- Drag and drop
+  - Move multiple files/dirs in another directory
+  - Add directory to shortcut
+  - drag and drop selection
+- Glob pattern searching
+- Multi tabs
+- Clouds shortcut

+## TODOs
+- [ ] Contextual popup menu
+- [ ] Improving shortcut
+- [ ] Shortcut buttons for actions:
+  - open terminal
+  - vscode
+  - ...
+- [ ] Improving speed and background tasks
+- [ ] Create tests
+- [ ]

 ## Technologies Used
 - Java
 - Swing
 - FlatLaf
+- SQLite
 - Maven

-## Getting Started

 ### Prerequisites
 - Java Development Kit (JDK) 8 or higher
 - Maven
+- SQLite drivers

 ### Installation
 1. Clone the repository: